zaynesmith/traveling-overtime-jobs/README.md

 ## Routing & Roles

 - The public jobs directory lives at `/jobs` and accepts optional query parameters `q`, `location`, `trade`, and `payMin` to pre-filter results.
-- Employer onboarding now begins at `/employer/start`, which is gated to the employer role and will prompt signed-in users without a role to choose one.
+- Employer onboarding now begins at `/employer/register?onboarding=1`, which is gated to the employer role and prompts signed-in users without a role to choose one before continuing.
 - Role-gated pages use an improved `useRequireRole` hook that can surface a selector when no role is set and offer a switch option when the active role does not match the expected workspace.